CMU-BORG/Aplysia-Feeding-Boolean-Model/README.md

 	F. Transitions from biting to swallowing
 	G. Stimulation of the B4/B5 interneuron during swallowing

-Multibehavior_driver_withfrictionImplicit.m call two helper functions:
+AplysiaFeeding_driver.m uses the AplysiaFeeding class to create an aplysia object and perform simulation and plotting tasks.

-2. Aplysia_boolean_model_withfrictionImplicit.m
+2. AplysiaFeeding.m

-This file is the hybrid Boolean/continuous model of the Aplysia feeding circuitry and biomechanics.
+This file is a class to establish, run, and plot the hybrid Boolean/continuous model of the Aplysia feeding circuitry and biomechanics.

-3. Plot_behavior.m

-This is a helper function to plot the neural activity, relative grasper position, and force on the seaweed following simulation of a given behavior

 ------------------------------------------------------------------------------------------------------------------
-To generate figures 11-13, open the Aplysia_boolean_model_withfrictionImplicit.m file and ensure that the code for CBI-2 and CBI-3 is using the lines for the %without hypothesized connections sections.
-Run Multibehavior_driver_withfrictionImplicit.m
+To generate figures 11-13, open the AplysiaFeeding_driver.m file.
+Initialize the AplysiaFeeding object (line 9) and run sections A-F. Make sure that the variable aplysia.use_hypothesized_connections = 0.

-To generate figure 14, comment our the %without hypothesized connections lines and uncomment the %with hypothesized connections codes to enable these connections.
-Run Multibehavior_driver_withfrictionImplicit.m
+To generate figure 14, open the AplysiaFeeding_driver.m file.
+Initialize the AplysiaFeeding object (line 9) and run sections G. Make sure that the variable aplysia.use_hypothesized_connections = 1.